 The segmentation process results in 446 candidate ROIs from which 115 are true.
 The difference is due to the fact that our system in some cases identifies two or more ROIs contained in a single annotated ROI.
-Using the rule based sub-system 215 ROIs are classified.
-Most of them are normal ROIs corresponding to artefacts and blood vessel type objects.
-41 ROIs are true positive (TP), 167 are true negative (TN), 5 are false positive (FP) and 2 are false negative (FN) cases.
-Using the rule based sub-system 48% of the cases are characterised corresponding to 39 % of abnormal and 49 % of normal cases.
+Using the rule-based sub-system 215 ROIs are classified.
+Most of them are normal ROIs corresponding to artifacts and blood vessel type objects.
+The 41 ROIs are true positive (TP), 167 are true negative (TN), 5 are false positive (FP) and 2 are false negative (FN) cases.
+Using the rule-based sub-system, 48% of the cases are characterised corresponding to 39% of abnormal and 49% of normal cases.
+Concerning the relative contribution of the rules used by the rule-based sub-system, the first rule characterizes the 26.5%, the second 9.7%, the third 21.4% and the forth 42.3% of the total number of ROIs that have been classified by the rule-based system.

-The performance of the hybrid system using two - fold cross-validation at the sensitivity level 0.90 is 1.8 false positive clusters per image.
+The performance of the hybrid system using two-fold cross-validation at the sensitivity level 0.90 is 1.8 false positive clusters per image.
 The use of the neural network results in 54 TP, 89 TN, 9 FN and 70 FP cases and the hybrid system results in 95 TP, 256 TN, 11 FN and 75 FP cases.
-The $A_z$ area under the ROC curve is 0.912 (Fig. 7).
+The $A_z$ value of the hybrid system is 0.912 (Fig. 7).
 The performance is high for a wide range of sensitivity.
 At the sensitivity level 0.79, the specificity is 0.86 (or 1.15 false positive clusters per image) and at the sensitivity level 0.96 the number of false positive clusters per image is 3.28 (Table 2).

 It is also common in the related literature to report performance results where the complete dataset (including both the training and the test set) is used as a test set (for measuring the performance of the method), due to the limited number of available cases.
 In such case, as expected, the system performance is greatly improved.
-More specifically, at the specificity level of 1.18 false positive clusters per image, the sensitivity value obtained is 0.96 (Table 3).
-The area $A_z$ is equal to 0.956 (Fig. 8).
+More specifically, at the specificity level of 1.18 false positive clusters per image, the sensitivity value obtained is 0.96 (Table 2).
+The $A_z$ value is equal to 0.956 (Fig. 7).